General Things to Be Aware Of

 Fixing Alphas

-Sometimes alphas like folds will not just add folds but also dramatically change the surface curvature.
+Sometimes alphas like folds won’t just add folds but also dramatically change the surface curvature.
 There are 2 fixes to this issue:

 • Fix 1 is to change the MidValue to somewhere around 50.
 Or enable Surface.
 In the Alpha > Modify menu.